fungamer2-2/Text-Minecraft-RPG-WIP/README.md

 A text-based command-line RPG based on Minecraft<br />
 Currently a work in progress

-Note: Requires termcolor module; if you don't have the module, run `pip install termcolor` to install it.
+The `termcolor` module is used to display text in color.
+It will prompt you to install it if you don't have it already.